WVOK Memories

 showerofstars2.jpg

-July 26, 1969-Lineup included Paul Revere & The Raiders, The Cowsills, Lou Christie, The Buckinghams, Tommy James & The Shondells, Tommy Boyce & Bobby Hart, and Pat Paulsen.
+July 26, 1969-Lineup included Paul Revere & The Raiders, The Cowsills, Lou Christie, The Buckinghams, Tommy James & The Shondells, Tommy Boyce & Bobby Hart, The 1910 Fruitgum Company and Pat Paulsen.
 I remember attending this show.

 Click here for Promo of this show.